The Iron Horse is a 1924 film directed by John Ford.

 - Red Right Hand: Bauman the evil land speculator is missing the index, ring, and pinky fingers of his right hand.

 - Satellite Love Interest / Token Romance: Miriam does nothing and hardly affects the plot at all, and seems to be there for no other reason than to be a love interest for Brandon.
 If Madge Bellamy and her character had been written out of the movie the story would be almost exactly the same.
 (Ford would complain years later in interviews that the studio had forced him to give Bellamy more screen time, even demanding closeups that didn't match the rest of the scene.
 This is very noticeable when Bellamy seems to change outfits when in closeup during a conversation with Davy on the train.)

 - The Savage Indian: Somewhat subverted.
-The Indians are resisting something that represents a mortal threat to their way of life.
+The Indians are resisting something that represents a mortal threat to their way of life, while the principal villain is a white man manipulating the Cheyenne for his own ends.
 In the climactic battle, a Cheyenne is killed, and his dog trots over and nuzzles his master's corpse.

 - A Sinister Clue: Once Bauman is shown shaking hands with his left while keeping his right hand jammed in his pocket, it isn't hard to figure out who he is.

 - Title Drop: "My brother, before many suns we shall stop the iron horse forever", says Bauman to a Cheyenne chief.
 (Actually, Bauman is just trying to force the railroad to re-route over land he owns.)

 - Time Skip: A couple decades pass between David Sr.'s murder and the construction of the railroad.